Faceted Navigation – SEO Problems and Best Practices

 Google ignores everything after the hash in a URL, which means these variations won’t be crawled or indexed, avoiding SEO issues like duplicate content or crawl budget waste.
 At the same time, users can still share and access the filtered content easily.

 Faceted navigation isn’t necessarily bad for SEO.
-When done correctly and strategically, it can enhance the user experience and drive valuable organic traffic.
+When done correctly and strategically, it can improve the user experience and drive valuable organic traffic.

 However, if not done correctly, faceted navigation can harm SEO by wasting crawl budget, creating duplicate content, and diluting ranking signals.